lmfit/uncertainties/doc/tech_guide.rst

 The final result is exactly zero because the unpickled variables :data:`x2` and :data:`y2` are completely correlated.

-However, unpickling necessarily creates *new* variables that bear no relationship with the original variables (in fact, the pickled representation can be stored in a file and read from another program after the program that did the pickling is finished).
+However, **unpickling necessarily creates new variables that bear no relationship with the original variables** (in fact, the pickled representation can be stored in a file and read from another program after the program that did the pickling is finished: the unpickled variables cannot be correlated to variables that can disappear).
 Thus

 >>> x - x2
 0.0+/-0.14142135623730953